cvghivebrain/HiveView/README.md

 * Draz Paint - failed on samples with "DRAZPAINT" header from https://telparia.com/fileFormatSamples/image/drazPaint/
 * EA Sports FSH - failed on samples from http://www.nba-live.com/jaosming/
 * ERI - no samples
+* Ecchi - no samples
+* Eclipse TILE - no samples
+* EDMICS C4 - no samples
+* Electric Image - no samples
+* BMC embroidery - no samples
+* ECW
+* Eroiica
+* Everex Everfax - no samples